German COVID infection rate at new high as vaccinations slow | Health

 Germany's coronavirus infection rate climbed to its highest recorded level yet on Monday as what officials have called a "pandemic of the unvaccinated" gathers pace.

-The seven-day infection rate has long ceased to be the only yardstick for COVID-19 policy in Germany, but officials say hospitals are filling up in badly affected areas.
-The disease control centre said Monday that 15,513 new cases were reported over the past 24 hours — down from a record 37,120 on Friday, but figures are typically lower after the weekend.
+The seven-day infection rate has long ceased to be the only policy yardstick in Germany, with new hospital admissions now an important factor.
+Those are currently at just under 4 per 100,000 residents over a week — compared with a peak of about 15.5 last Christmas — but officials say hospitals are filling up in badly affected areas.
+The disease control center said Monday that 15,513 new COVID-19 cases were reported over the past 24 hours — down from a record 37,120 on Friday, but figures are typically lower after the weekend.
+Another 33 deaths were recorded, bringing Germany's total to 96,558.

 Rules on whether schoolchildren must wear masks in class vary from state to state.